wvhulle/clone-stream/README.md

 let mut cloned_stream = cloneable_stream.clone();
 ```

-The required argument for `fork` is the size of the buffers allocated for each separate suspended awaiting task.
+The required argument for `fork` is the maximum amount of items cached for other pending tasks.

-Remark: The extra argument is necessary because it is possible that other task are scheduled to run earlier.
-They may poll new items from the base stream more quickly and the current suspended task might not be able to catch up.
+## How does it work?

+The stream you start with is called `BaseStream`.
+You create a kind of adapter / bridge called `ForkBridge`.
+Then you create forks from this bridge that reference the bridge themselves.

+Each time a fork is polled, the waker is used to check whether this task already polled the bridge in the past.
+If the fork already polled, it will be in a list on the bridge and may contain buffered items not seen yet.

 ## Contributing

-This was an exercise in making streams forkable without spawning tasks.
+This small project was an exercise for me making streams forkable without spawning tasks.
 This is my first time storing and managing `Waker` objects.
 Sorry for any mistakes.

+There are a few alternative solutions on `crates.io`.

-Run Rust unit and integration tests with:
+You can run the tests with:

 ```bash
 cargo test